 With years of experience, we optimize your chances of finding the northern lights on your trip to Tromso.
 We have access to the best weather forecasting, local informants and knowledge of the region that is key to finding the lights!
-All our tours are maximum 8 persons – which gives us time to help you catch the best pictures, and portraits under the Northern lights.
+We drive out in 8 person vans– which gives us time to help you catch the best pictures, and portraits under the Northern lights.
 Please click on a subject you would like to know more about.

 What`s included in the tour?